 The Victorian Bar seeks to assist Indigenous lawyers who wish to come to the Bar by waiving the Bar Readers’ Course fee for Indigenous Readers.

-To join this program, complete the Mentoring Program Expression of Interest Form.
+To join this program, complete the

-A five day work experience program is available for Indigenous secondary school students through the Victorian Bar.
+A five-day work experience program is available for Indigenous secondary school students through the Victorian Bar.
 The program is open to any Indigenous secondary school student in Year 9 onwards who is considering a career in the Law.